Primary Navigation Mobile

 What models and trims are available?

 The Torres sits between the Korando and Rexton in KGM’s model range.
-The model range starts with the K30 trim level, which comes with a generous equipment list including 18-inch alloy wheels, leather upholstery, heated front seats and a heated steering wheel.
+K30 is the entry-level trim, which comes with a generous equipment list including 18-inch alloy wheels, faux leather upholstery, heated front seats and a heated steering wheel.
 Two large 12.3-inch screens are also used for the digital dials and main infotainment display.

 Review contents